PrzemekMalak/multitoolserver/cdk/README.md

    - `LoadBalancerDNS`: The DNS name of the load balancer
    - `ServiceURL`: The full URL to access your service
    - `ContainerInsightsDashboard`: Direct link to Container Insights dashboard in CloudWatch
+   - `CloudWatchLogGroup`: The CloudWatch Log Group name for container and process monitoring logs
+   - `CloudWatchLogsInsights`: Direct link to CloudWatch Logs Insights for querying process monitoring logs

 ## Configuration